-An in-depth, critical look at the individual fitness components and their significance to cultural lifestyle and overall personal health.
-The focus will be not only on the scientific background of each component but on the socio-cultural aspects as well.
+The focus will be not only on the scientific background of each component but on the sociocultural aspects as well.
 Specific components to be addressed will include body composition, flexibility, cardiovascular conditioning and muscular strength and endurance.
-Skills prerequisite: ENG 020 and ENG 060.

 Prerequisite: PED 180 or permission of the instructor.

 Recommended: BIO 150 or a background in human anatomy.

-AHS 230 • Pathophysiology 3 Credits • SC/ns
+AHS 230 Pathophysiology

+3 Credits - SC/ns

 An introduction to the various types of human diseases.
 Topics include the definition, etiology, pathophysiology, clinical findings, diagnosis, prognosis, management, and possible complications of a variety of human diseases.

-Skills prerequisite: ENG 020 and ENG 060.
-Prerequisite: BIO 101 and 102 or BIO 201 and 202, or permission of the instructor.
+Prerequisite: BIO 101 and 102 or BIO 201 and 202, or

+permission of the instructor.

-AHS 235 • Fitness Program Planning 3 Credits
+AHS 235 Fitness Program Planning

 An exploration of the steps involved in preparation, development, implementation and evaluation of fitness program design.
-The focus will be on program planning and development for community-based fitness clubs and worksite settings.
+The focus will be on program planning and development for community-based fitness clubs and work site settings.
 Students will be required to plan a fitness program of their own as part of the coursework.

-Skills prerequisites: ENG 020 and ENG 060.
-Prerequisites: PED 170 or a strong background in exercise and permission of the instructor.
+Prerequisites: PED 170 or a strong background in exercise

+and permission of the instructor.

-AHS 238 • Mind/Body Theory and Methods 3 Credits • HF
+AHS 238 Mind/Body Theory and Methods

 An exploration of a variety of techniques that combine a strong emphasis in utilizing both the mind and the body simultaneously.
 Practices such as Yoga, Pilates, Tai Chi and walking meditation will be included in this course.
-Skills prerequisite: ENG 020 and ENG 060.

-AHS 275 • Independent Study in Allied Health 1-4 Credits
+AHS 275 Independent Study in Allied Health

 Independent study for students with a foundation in the field.
 Student and instructor determine the project and the number of credits to be earned.
 A formal problem, a review of the literature, field work or internship, and written or oral presentations are often involved.
 Regularly scheduled meetings between student and instructor are required.
-Prerequisite: Permission of the instructor.

-AHS 297 • Special Topics in Health Care 1-3 Credits
+AHS 297 Special Topics in Health Care

+1-3 Credite